 For apres ski, try Woody Creek Tavern.
 For nightlife, check out Shooters or Escobar for dancing, Double Diamond for live music or Club Chelsea for rave.
 Still need more, try Jimmys American Bar, La Cocina, Lava Room and Erics Bar.

 Overall, Aspen Highlands Ski Area is the 8th most popular snowboard & freeride destination of all 28 snowboarding resorts in Colorado.
-Several of the better snowboarding resorts are nearby Aspen Highlands Ski Area including Snowmass Ski Area, Aspen Mountain Ski Area, Buttermilk Ski Area and Sunlight Mountain Resort.
+Several of the better snowboarding resorts are nearby Aspen Highlands Ski Area including Snowmass Ski Resort, Aspen Mountain, Buttermilk Ski Area and Sunlight Mountain Resort.